Making Crops Greater for Growers Around the World Since 1938.

 Compost Testing and Organic Mix Testing

 Composting testing is important for characterizing the beneficial physical and chemical properties of a compost as well as for identifying potential problems with compost use.
-Texas Plant & Soil Lab employs testing procedures from the U.S. Compost Council’s Test Methods for the Examination of Composting and Composts as well as some proprietary testing methodology that is also essential to measure the quality of your compost.
+TP&S Lab employs testing procedures from the U.S. Compost Council’s Test Methods for the Examination of Composting and Composts as well as some proprietary testing methodology that is also essential to measure the quality of your compost.

 See Explanation of Soil Organic Matter here.